-The recordkeeper has been delegated by the Board the responsibility for overseeing the custody of Program assets by a third-party custodian.
+The recordkeeper has been delegated by the Board the responsibility for overseeing the custody of Program assets by a third party custodian.
 In addition, the Recordkeeper has the following responsibilities:

-- Enrolling participants; - Executing the Plan's participant communication activities; - Accepting contributions and allocating and transferring the Program assets among permitted investment options as directed by the Board or the participants; - Making payments from the Program to such participants or beneficiaries of the underlying Program as directed and as permitted by the employer's plan document(s) and the employer's Compliance TPA; - Providing a written accounting of all investments and all receipts, disbursements, income, expenses and other transactions of the Program at monthend; - Providing a monthly report detailing the allocation of all Program assets among investment options; - Calculating quarterly performance data and using best efforts to provide such data within four weeks of the end of each calendar quarter; and - Reconciling account balances.
+- Allocating Enrolling participants; - Executing the Plan's participant communication activities; - Accepting contributions and allocating and transferring the Program assets among permitted investment options as directed by the Board or the participants of the underlying Program through the Program's recordkeeper among permitted investment options;

+- Making payments from the Program to such participants or beneficiaries of the underlying Program as directed and as permitted by the employer's plan document(s) and the employer's Compliance TPA; - Providing a written accounting of all investments and all receipts, disbursements, income, expenses and other transactions of the Program at month end; - Providing a monthly report detailing the allocation of all Program assets among investment options; - Calculating quarterly performance data and using best efforts to provide such data within four weeks of the end of each calendar quarter; and - Reconciling account balances.